stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-  Being non-pairing and semi-vegetable in structure, the Old Ones had no biological basis for the family phase of mammal life; but seemed to organise large households on the principles of comfortable space-utility and&mdash;as we deduced from the pictured occupations and diversions of co-dwellers&mdash;congenial mental association.
+  Being non-pairing and semi-vegetable in structure, the Old Ones had no biological basis for the family phase of mammal life; but seemed to organise large households on the principles of comfortable space-utility and--as we deduced from the pictured occupations and diversions of co-dwellers--congenial mental association.
 In furnishing their homes they kept everything in the centre of the huge rooms, leaving all the wall spaces free for decorative treatment.
 Lighting, in the case of the land inhabitants, was accomplished by a device probably electro-chemical in nature.
-Both on land and under water they used curious tables, chairs, and couches like cylindrical frames&mdash;for they rested and slept upright with folded-down tentacles&mdash;and racks for the hinged sets of dotted surfaces forming their books.
+Both on land and under water they used curious tables, chairs, and couches like cylindrical frames--for they rested and slept upright with folded-down tentacles--and racks for the hinged sets of dotted surfaces forming their books.

   Government was evidently complex and probably socialistic, though no certainties